migtools/tackle-ui/README.md

  # Internationalization

- To contribute translating Tackle UI into a new language please red [Internationalization](./INTERNATIONALIZATION)
+ To contribute translating Tackle UI into a new language please read [Internationalization](./INTERNATIONALIZATION)